Following anything on this website is at your own risk.

 Stress, recovery and adaptation.

 This is the basic principle of exercise.
 First the body must be put under stress from exercise.
-Then water, food, sleep and time are required in order to first recover and then adapt in order to be able to push yourself further next time.
+Then water, food, sleep, time etc. are required in order to first recover and then adapt in order to be able to push yourself further next time.

 In order to maximise muscle growth 500 extra calories above maintainence must be eaten daily.
 Or 500 below maintenance to lose body fat.

-Urine colour should be relatively clear in order for optimum hydration.
+Urine colour should be relatively light yellow in order for optimum hydration.

 Seven and a half hours sleep or more is good to aim for.
 Naps included.